The Circle of Chaos

 System:

 Note that even this “precognition” comes only as a result of interpreting details the Kindred is able to notice "while actively using Auspex."
 It’s not an all-purpose insight or miraculous revelation.
 At the character’s discretion, he/she/they may selectively heighten one specific sense, rather than turning them up.
-In these cases, the difficulty to perceive stimuli using that sense drops by -10, but the difficulty to avoid distraction or temporary bedazzlement via the enhanced sense increases by +20.
+This power does not let characters see in pitch darkness.

 Description: